Individual (16+) - Race is on SUNDAY (NEW THIS YEAR)

 You must pick-up your timing chip at the green Sportstats tent on race day only near the big white tent.
 The chip has to be worn on the ankle and returned at the finish line.
 There will be a $75 fee if you do not return your chip.

 All finishers will receive a finisher's medal and will be able to print a certificate after the race.
-Plaques are awarded to all winners (top 3) in each age group.
+There is no ranking per age group in the Try-a-tri event.
+The goal is for athletes to get acquainted with the sport and have fun!

 Meals are served in the big white tent.
 Please remember that you swim, bike, run and then you eat - in that order!